 What's with the name Black Cat Decisions?

-On the day the three founding families met to name the
+On the day the three founding families met to name the company,

-name of our holding company was born: Black Cat Decisions.
+of our holding company was born: Black Cat Decisions.

 Blackcomb (named after the ski mountain), was black cat number one.
 Mike